regzo2/VRCFaceTracking-Documentation/docs/source/avatar/overview.rst

 Avatars are the digital bodies that users inhabit on various virtual platforms such as **VRChat**, **ChilloutVR**, and **Neos**.
-Generally avatars have a level of customization and control of expression on these platforms, and VRCFaceTracking allows face tracking interfaces such as the Vive Pro Eye, Vive Facial Tracker, and Quest Pro to control avatar expressions.
+Generally avatars have a level of customization and control of expression on these platforms, and **VRCFaceTracking** allows face tracking interfaces such as the Vive Pro Eye, Vive Facial Tracker, and Quest Pro to control avatar expressions.

-Avatars generally will need to be setup to use VRCFaceTracking, though there may be some avatars already come with full or *partial* **VRCFaceTracking** support.
+Avatars generally will need to be setup to use **VRCFaceTracking**, though there may be some avatars already come with full or *partial* **VRCFaceTracking** support.